 U.S. and Scotland Eye Two New Suspects In Lockerbie Bombing

-Nearly 27 years after Pan Am Flight 103 was blown up over Lockerbie, Scotland, Scottish and U.S. authorities are seeking to question two new suspects in the terrorist attack that killed 270 people, including 189 American citizens.
+Nearly 27 years after the bombing of Pan Am Flight 103 over Lockerbie, Scotland, Scottish and U.S. authorities are seeking to question two new suspects in the terrorist attack that killed 270 people, including 189 American citizens.

 The actions by prosecutors come two days after a FRONTLINE investigation by filmmaker Ken Dornstein revealed new information about a suspected Libyan explosives expert who may have played a role in the bombing.